yaningzhu/blog/002_redshift_permissions.md

 Before we even create an user, keep in mind that it's bad practice to have everyone sharing the same readonly user.
 Everyone should have their own login even if they all share the same readonly permissions.

 Redshift makes this easy by allowing the concept of `group`.
 You can grant a set of permissions to a group, and then assign users to that group.
-Then in the future if you need to change permissions, you can simply change the group permission, and it will apply to every user who belongs to the same group.
+In the future if you need to change permissions, you can simply change the group permissions, and it will apply to every user who belongs to that same group.

 ### Create a Read-only Group